Danijel-Enoch/OctoBot-Tentacles/Trading/Mode/volume_booster_trading_mode/SETUP.md

 ### Basic Setup
 1. **Volume Target**: Set your desired volume (e.g., 50000 USDT)
-2. **Order Type**: Choose "limit" for better price control or "market" for speed
+2. **Order Type**: Market orders only for immediate execution at current price
 3. **Frequency**: Start conservative (5-15 seconds) and adjust as needed
 4. **Amounts**: Set within your budget and exchange minimums